-Jim Wang, personal finance writer at Wallet Hacks, suggests the possibility of arranging a private loan with a friend, family member or anyone who’s willing to loan money to you.
-He says this process may allow you to borrow money according to a more favorable arrangement, rather than a bank’s potentially stricter terms and higher interest rates.
+Try arranging a private loan with a friend, family member or anyone who’s willing to loan money to you.
+This may allow you to borrow money using a more favorable arrangement, rather than a bank’s potentially stricter terms and higher interest rates.

-Even if you arrange a loan through a friend or family member, Jeff Rose, Certified Financial Planner™ and author of GoodFinancialCents.com, recommends taking action to build your credit through traditional means so you can avoid this in the future.
+Even if you arrange a loan through a friend or family member, it would be best for you to make a plan to build your credit through traditional means so you can avoid this in the future.

-If you’re looking to build your credit score, personal finance writer Chonce Maddox suggests getting a secured credit card or small installment loan from a lender who reports to at least one of the three credit reporting bureaus.
+One way to do so is by getting a secured credit card or small installment loan from a lender who reports to at least one of the three credit reporting bureaus.
 With a secured credit card, you typically make a cash deposit to serve as collateral for the credit card issuer.
 Your credit limit is typically equal to or a percentage of your deposit.

 What should you do if the loan offers you receive don’t suit your budget or you need to move quickly?
-Consider different ways to achieve your goals.
+It may be time to get creative.

-For example, financial journalist Amy Fontinelle proposes becoming a roommate or subtenant as an alternative to getting a co-signer for an apartment lease.
-She explains that you may be able to avoid a credit check if you’re not responsible for paying the rent directly to the landlord, though you may be asked to prove that you can make the payments.
+For example, it you’re looking to lease an apartment, becoming a roommate or subtenant may be an option if you find a co-signer for the lease.
+You might even be able to avoid a credit check if you’re not responsible for paying the rent directly to the landlord, though you may be asked to prove that you can make the payments.

-If you’re looking for an auto loan, Rob Drury, executive director of the Association of Christian Financial Advisors, suggests that financing through franchise dealerships associated with major automobile manufacturers is often the best choice.
+If you’re looking for an auto loan you may want to consider financing through franchise dealerships associated with major automobile manufacturers.